Updated June 2020

 Use an 8mm Tape to Digital Service

-If you have only an 8mm tape or two to watch, then you may want to seek an 8mm to digital conversion service in your neighbourhood for that purpose.
+If you have only an 8mm tape or two to watch, then you may want to seek an 8mm digital conversion service in your neighborhood for that purpose.

 Convert 8mm Camcorder Tapes to DVD or MP4

-if you have dozens of 8mm video cassettes and feel using a 8mm to DVD service would not be economical and you don’t mind purchasing an 8mm player, you could tranfer the content of your 8mm video cassette to a computer.
+If you have dozens of 8mm video cassettes and feel using an 8mm to DVD service would not be economical and you don’t mind purchasing an 8mm tape deck, you could transfer the content of your 8mm video cassette to a computer.

 You can digitize your 8mm video cassette to DVD or MP4 instead of looking for a way to play your 8mm tapes directly to your TV.